neoave/mrack/README.md

 It could save us lot of re-pushing to the PR.

 ### Black formatting and isort
-Expected formatting can be achived by running:
+Expected formatting can be achieved by running:
 ```
 $ make format
 ```